 Front loading machines are generally able to hold more items and handle larger loads than top loaders.
 Don't be deceived – while the door opening is smaller, the interior is large.
 We love that newer front loaders have gentle wash cycles which make them more appropriate for washing delicates.

-Front loaders are not as convenient functionality-wise.
+Front loaders are not as convenient functionality-wise for those who are used to using a top loader.
 Clothing cannot be added during the wash cycle and they cannot be paused for longer soaking.
 Front loaders also have longer cycles than their HE counterparts, but spin faster, extracting more water and significantly decreasing dryer time.
 The machine itself is more difficult to clean and earlier models are prone to producing an unpleasant odor around the door seal over time.